-Under our articles of association, holders of at least one third of our outstanding ordinary shares must be represented at the annual meeting to constitute a quorum, and the following vote is required to approve each of the proposals described in this proxy statement:
+Under our articles of association, holders of at least one third of our outstanding ordinary shares must be represented at the meeting to constitute a quorum, and the following vote is required to approve each of the proposals described in this proxy statement:

-- Proposals 1 and 2 (appointments of a supervisory director and a managing director): In accordance with our articles of association, our Supervisory Board adopted unanimous resolutions to make binding nominations of the candidates for supervisory director and managing director.
-Our shareholders may set aside either or both of these binding nominations only by a vote of at least two thirds of the votes cast at a meeting representing more than half of our share capital. - Proposal 3 (advisory "say on pay"): This proposal requires the approval of a majority of votes cast at a meeting at which a quorum is present.
-This vote is non-binding and advisory in nature, but our Compensation Committee will take into account the outcome of the vote when considering future executive compensation arrangements. - Proposals 4 through 9: These proposals require the approval of a majority of votes cast at a meeting at which a quorum is present.
+- Proposals 1 and 2 (appointments of supervisory directors): In accordance with our articles of association, our Supervisory Board adopted unanimous resolutions to make binding nominations of two candidates for supervisory director.
+Our shareholders may set aside either or both of these binding nominations only by a vote of at least two thirds of the votes cast at a meeting representing more than half of our share capital. - Proposal 3 (amendment of articles of association): This proposal requires the approval of a majority of votes cast at a meeting at which a quorum is present.

-For all proposals, Dutch law and our articles of association provide that ordinary shares represented at the meeting and abstaining from voting will count as shares present at the annual meeting but will not count for the purpose of determining the number of votes cast.
-Broker non-votes will not count as shares present at the annual meeting or for the purpose of determining the number of votes cast.
+For all proposals, Dutch law and our articles of association provide that ordinary shares represented at the meeting and abstaining from voting will count as shares present at the meeting but will not count for the purpose of determining the number of votes cast.
+Broker non-votes will not count as shares present at the meeting or for the purpose of determining the number of votes cast.
 "Broker non-votes" are shares that are held in street name by a bank or brokerage firm that indicates on its proxy that it does not have discretionary authority to vote on a particular matter.